HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 ## The issue is refined and organized into an epic
-- The product owner, Design Lead, and Tech lead will meet weekly to review issues on the Product Backlog.
+- The Product Owner, Product Manager, Design Lead, Raft Tech Lead and ACF Tech Lead will meet weekly to review issues on the Product Backlog.
 They will flesh out details on the issues, prioritize them, and group them.
 - Epics are used to group issues by their theme.
 The Epics appear as issues with the label “Epic.”
 The “Epic Name” should be simple, high-level user story using the “As a <role>, I want to <action> so that <value> syntax.
 - Issues and epics are organized into Product Goals.
 Most of the columns or “pipelines” on the Product Backlog board are Product Goals.
 These are a set of epics that we work on in parallel and develop KPIs around.
 These are laid on the [Product Roadmap](https://app.mural.co/t/officeoffamilyassistance2744/m/gsa6/1592336604317/61159efd030645a74c267130ea19b2083f87dd09).

-## The product owner proposes the issue for the next sprint
+## The product owner proposes the issues for the next sprint
 - The PO will come to Sprint Planning meeting with a set of issues she would like the team to focus on for the next sprint.
 The team discusses these and may add clarifications to the issue cards, break one issue down into two, or in other ways adjust the definition of the work.
 - All elements of the issue template should be defined before the issue is accepted into the sprint

 ## The issue is assigned points
 - We will follow a hybrid approach of tracking product delivery and utilization to point issues that are related to admin and tech debt.
 When assigning points to OCIO related issues, we are thinking of the Raft’s commitment.
 - At the end of sprint planning, we will acknowledge how many points are for non-product issues (e.g., admin and tech debt) and use them to guide the team towards future planning.
+- Issue points are based on complexity and do not directly correlate to hours/time spent on an issue.

 ## The issue is accepted into the sprint